sanity-io/sanity-template-nextjs-clean/README.md

-# A statically generated blog example using Next.js and Sanity
+# Next.js + Sanity: A Powerful Website Starter with Real-time Visual Editing

-![Screenshot of Sanity Studio using Presentation Tool to do Visual Editing](sanity-nextjs-preview.webp)
+![Screenshot of Sanity Studio using Presentation Tool to do Visual Editing](sanity-nextjs-preview.webp) _the website this template generates_
-![Screenshot of Sanity Studio using Presentation Tool to do Visual Editing](sanity-nextjs-presentation.webp)
+![Screenshot of Sanity Studio using Presentation Tool to do Visual Editing](sanity-nextjs-presentation.webp) _Visual Editing using Sanity's Presentation Tool_

 This starter is a statically generated blog that uses Next.js App Router for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a standalone Sanity Studio that offers features like real-time collaboration and visual editing with live updates using [Presentation][presentation].